permutationlock/path_coloring_bgl/src/path_coloring/README.md

 ### Output

- For each vertex in the subgraph bounded by the cycle *v_0...v_n* the *color_list_map* has been modified such that all but one color remains in the vertex's list.
+ The *color_list_map* has been modified such that all but one color has been removed from the color list of each vertex in the subgraph bounded by the cycle *v_0...v_n*.
 Additionally, if we consider each vertex to be colored with the remaining color in its list, the coloring is a path coloring of the subgraph bounded by *v_0...v_n*.

 ### Time Complexity